octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

 > Types are usually automatically inferred and not explicitly needed.
 > But it is still possible to add constraints on types, see [Setting a type constraint in SmartPy](https://smartpy.io/reference.html#_setting_a_type_constraint_in_smartpy).

-For the storage of the raffle contract we have for the moment defined 5 fields:
+For the storage of the raffle contract, we have for the moment defined 5 fields:

 - **admin** is the only authorized `address` to call the two entrypoints open_raffle and close_raffle.
 - **close_date** is a `timestamp` to indicate the closing date of the raffle.
 The raffle must remain open for at least seven days.
 - **jackpot** will be the amount in `tez` distributed to the winner.
 - **raffle_is_open** is a `boolean` to indicate if the raffle is open or not.
 - **hash_winning_ticket** is the hash of the winning ticket indicated by the admin.
-  > As there is no possibility to do random, the hash solution has been chosen.
+  > As there is no possibility randomise, the hash solution has been chosen.
   > **Reminder**, this example is for educational purposes and is not intended for deployment on the real Tezos network.

 #### Entrypoint implementation